Counselling from a Psychologist or Mental Health Social Worker

 Counselling for Mental Health issues

-At BNC, we are committed and passionate about investigating and treating the possible underlying causes of mental health concerns.
-The clinic applies a multidisciplinary clinical approach to assessment and intervention, drawing from current knowledge in the areas of Psychology, Medicine, Neuroscience, Psychophysiology, Nutrition and Microbiology.
-Our psychological counselling services focus on promoting life skills, healthy brain function, and general wellbeing in children, adolescents, and adults either in person at the clinic or by Telehealth (Zoom or phone).
-The following is a list of major counselling modalities used by our psychologists along with a brief account of their usefulness.
+The clinic applies a multimodal clinical approach to assessment and intervention.
+Counselling services are provided by registered psychologists or an accredited mental health social worker.
+Psychologists are registered with AHPRA.
+Mental health social workers hold accreditation through the Australian Association of Social Workers (AASW), not AHPRA, and are eligible to provide Medicare-rebated services under the Better Access scheme.
+Our counselling services from a mental health social worker or psychologist focus on promoting life skills, healthy brain function, and general wellbeing in children, adolescents, and adults either in person at the clinic or by Telehealth (Zoom).
+The following is a list of counselling modalities used along with a brief account of their usefulness.
 The modality used is tailored to the specific needs of each client

 1. Cognitive Behavioural Therapy (CBT) CBT is one of the most widely researched and evidence-based modalities.
 It focusses on identifying and restructuring unhelpful thought patterns and associated behaviours.
 CBT has proven effectiveness across a range of conditions, including depression, anxiety, and mood disorders.
 It’s particularly valued for its structured approach and ability to produce measurable, lasting change (research.com).